Cousin of John Pleshette.

 Passed away less than one year after the death of her husband, Tom Poston.

-Turned down the role of Lil Mainwaring in Marnie (1964).
+Turned down the role of Lil Mainwaring in Marnie (1964) that went to Diane Baker.

 She and Anne Bancroft started trying to get pregnant at the same time.
 Anne eventually had Max Brooks but Suzanne, despite being six years younger, was unable to carry a child to term.